-And Crystal's is either another Intelligence dumper, or a minmaxer—she seems to have emphasized Dexterity the way Thog emphasized Strength, but it's uncertain how high her Strength and Constitution are, and her Charisma seems to be at least moderate.
+Crystal is either another Intelligence dumper or a minmaxer—she seems to have emphasized Dexterity the way Thog emphasized Strength, but it's uncertain how high her Strength and Constitution are, and her Charisma seems to be at least moderate.

 Much later, Jim is preparing to debut his new character.
 When Chewbacca shows himself incredibly dignified, refined, and well-spoken, Jim comments that he gave his sidekick high points in all his character's dump stats.
 Then Jim brings out the new character, "Greedo" (a renamed version of Han Solo), and he's a horrible Italian stereotype who speaks in broken English.

 High performance vehicles typically use driver comfort, ride quality, interior luxury and cargo space as their dump stats.
 Sometimes justified in the pursuit of higher performance and saving weight, but sometimes not where the modifications are a form of performance theatre to make the driver feel that they are going faster.

 Aesthetics, aka Fit and Finish, tend to be the dump stat for military weapons built during time of war.
 Sometimes the low stat only affects appearance, other times it results in poor ergonomics or low mean time between failure.